sakopqiu/fe_misc/SEO.md

 - Mobile friendly

 PageRank
-How does Google rank pages that are associated with a specific keyword, say, "TikTok creative center"?
+How does Google rank pages that are associated with a specific keyword, say, "How to make delicious cake"?
 It uses Page Ranking.
 Simply put, if there are 4 web pages in this world, A,B,C,D, all pages are given an initial rank as 1/4.
 Page B has 3 outbound links and one of which points to PageA.